 The global cloud computing market is estimated to experience CAGR of 17.5% from 2020 to 2025 so Snowflake has a big opportunity to grow significantly.
 However, the company has rivals that are hot on its tail.
 Cloud computing providers competitors, like Google’s BigQuery software, might prove challenging for Snowflake.
 An impressive earnings beat should settle any nerves from investors whilst proving that Snowflake is a formidable competitor in the cloud computing space.

 Prefer to invest in less risky stocks?
 MyWallSt’s got a shortlist of investment opportunities that have proved to beat the market.
-Start your free trial now.
+Start your free access now.

 Content Manager at MyWallSt